-The Protocol applies to the following claims:
+It applies to the following types of claims:

-- where the small claims track would not be the normal track for the claim.
+- where the small claims track would not be the normal track for the claim

-Stage 1 of the process involves the following steps being taken:
+Stage 1 involves the following:

 Completion of a Claim Notification Form

-The Claim Notification Form should be verified with a statement of truth signed by the Claimant or his legal representative.
+The Claimant must complete and send a Claim Notification Form (CNF) to the defendant and their insurer (there are prescribed forms for this purpose).
+The CNF should be verified with a statement of truth signed by the claimant (or their legal representative).

-The Defendant’s insurer is expected to acknowledge receipt electronically of the Claim Notification Form the next day after receipt.
-The insurer is expected to send the Claimant an “Insurer Response” within 15 days.
-If the claim is being dealt with by the Motor Insurers’ Bureau they have 30 days to respond.
+The defendant’s insurer is expected to acknowledge receipt electronically of the CNF the next day after receipt.
+The insurer must then send the claimant an Insurer Response within 15 days.
+If the claim is being dealt with by the Motor Insurers’ Bureau, they have 30 days to respond.

 Certificate of recoverable benefits